silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 *The mechanism is not your fault* and *somebody therefore owes me* are different sentences, and the second does not follow from the first.
 Nobody is obliged to be close to me.
 A person who declines an invitation is not malfunctioning and is not the cause of the snowball.
 The exclusion in Part 2 is a population-level pattern produced by mismatched communication, inaccessible environments and stigma - and Botha and Frost are precise that minority stress operates through social position rather than through anybody's malice. [^57] It is not a debt owed by the last individual who said no.

-I want to be plain about why this section is here at all.
-An essay that explains your loneliness as something done to you is a comfort, and a comfort that load-bearing is worth a great deal to somebody who has been without one.
+I should say plainly why this section is here at all.
+An argument that explains your loneliness as something done to you is a comfort, and a comfort that load-bearing is worth a great deal to somebody who has been without one.
 That is exactly what makes it worth hijacking.
 Anyone offering you a category of people to blame for this is offering you a worse deal than the one already on the table, because the category is not the mechanism, and resenting them repairs none of it.

-This essay is a description of a mechanism.
+What I have written is a description of a mechanism.
 It is not a grievance, and it is not an invoice.

 ## <small class="text-body-tertiary">Part 9: </small><br>What the loop costs, and where it can be broken